 The actual IUP [intrauterine pressure] changes during time with a frequency of about 18-30 uterine contractions per hour (Lindgren, 1977).
+84

-This is the same as three to five contractions in a 10-minute period.
-More than five contractions in a 10-minute period are hyperstimulation by definition (Murray, et al 2011).
+This is the same as three to five contractions in a tenminute period.
+More than five contractions in a tenminute period are hyperstimulation by definition.85

-In an article published in the American Journal of Obstetrics & Gynecology in 1963, of three mechanisms:
+In an article published in the American Journal of Obstetrics & Gynecology in 1963, Dr. John V. Kelly noted that compression of the fetal skull may produce brain damage by one of three mechanisms:

-John V. Kelly, M.D., noted that compression of the fetal skull may produce brain damage by one cerebri) and the calvaria.
+- 1. The increased pressure is transmitted inside the calvarium where it may overcome the intravascular blood pressure resulting in the arrest of the cerebral circulation.
+The ensuing development of anoxia and asphyxia may damage not only the brain cells, but also the blood vessel walls, making them liable to rupture when exposed to hypertension. - 2.
+It will be recalled that the brain is covered by two protective envelopes, the dura (with fibrous tentorium cerebelli and falx cerebri) and the calvaria.
 The dura represents a framework which fixes the brain to the skull bones and supports the cerebral blood vessels.
 The anterior margins of the tentorium cerebelli and the inferior portions of the falx cerebri are characterized by thickened hands of connective tissue, "stress bands," which represent protection against stretching.
 Such stretching occurs whenever the mobile and separated skull bones are distorted due to cerebral compression.
 The resultant pull and stretch of the tentorium of the falx may cause them to tear.
 If the laceration extends into the venous sinuses, bleeding into the confined subdural space occurs and the pressure of the accumulating blood may damage vital centers.